 Espresso powder is made the same way that instant coffee is made, but the flavor is different.
 Espresso is concentrated coffee and the same goes for the powdered version.
 It has a stronger, often darker flavor than instant coffee.
 It also tends to be smoother.
 Instant coffee is considered harsh in comparison.
 Best of all, espresso powder can give you an instant shot or two of espresso without you having to tamp and pull the shots or wait for a stovetop espresso maker.

 Powdered espresso is often made with higher-quality beans, like Arabica blends.
 Instant espresso has around 58 mg of caffeine, but some brands have higher caffeine content than others.
 Bakers and pastry chefs often use it in their baked goods and desserts, especially with chocolate.

 It isn’t popularly used for drinking and isn’t widely available in grocery stores.
 However, there are several places online where you can order powdered espresso.
 Or try making espresso powder at home — we promise it’s easy!

 If you want a quick caffeine boost at the office, at home, or while you’re traveling, you can use instant coffee or powdered espresso.
 Which one you should choose depends on your preference.
-Instant coffee provides a full cup of coffee to sip on, better control regarding how strong your cup of coffee is, and typically has more caffeine.
+Instant coffee provides a full cup of coffee to sip on, better control regarding how strong your cup of coffee is, and typically more caffeine.
 Instant espresso is going to have a little less caffeine and a dark, stronger flavor, but will be smoother and less harsh than instant coffee.
 Whichever you choose, enjoy your coffee on the go!

+STILL LOOKING?
 Here are some other things we recently compared: